MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-rotate-secrets.md

 > [!Note]
 > All other secure keys and strings, including BMC and switch passwords as well as user and administrator account passwords are still manually updated by the administrator.

-### Rotate secrets with external certificates from a new Certificate Authority
+### Secrets with external certificates from a new Certificate Authority

 Azure Stack Hub supports secret rotation with external certificates from a new Certificate Authority (CA) in the following contexts: